 Today, the Journal continues to serve as a major mechanism for NBS/NIST scientists to report on their research in metrology and related fields of physical science, and has been the venue for papers of some of the most influential American physicists of the twentieth century.

 Starting in 2012, the Journal became an electronic-only publication under a new rapid publication model - papers are published after full review, within 30-45 days of submission.

-The Journal of Research is an open access publication and all papers published within it are available for free.
+The Journal of Research of NIST is an open access publication and all papers published within it are available for free.
+As the content is in the public domain, and not subject to copyright, it may be reused with no restrictions.
+No fees are charged to authors.
+Please provide proper attribution for any use.

 100 Bureau Drive, Stop 2500